Kristian-Gregory/ALBugTracker/README.md

 # Improvements and Next Steps
-Currently the API is using http, this needs to be made https End-to-end browser testing would be useful here, a selenium based test repository would add an important layer GitHub actions to create a CI pipeline for code scanning would help raise overall code quality
+Currently the API is using http, this needs to be made https
+* End-to-end browser testing would be useful here, a selenium based test repository would add an important layer
+* GitHub actions to create a CI pipeline for code scanning would help raise overall code quality
+* The application needs authentication
+* Razor unit tests could be introduced.
+I haven't introduced them already as the razor logic is mostly boiler plate, and also in the interests of time

 # Difficulties encountered